VBT_HomicideInTheHouse_Banner copyhttp://goddessfishpromotions.blogspot.com/2016/05/vbt-homicide-in-house-by-colleen-j.html

 a Rafflecopter giveaway

-18 responses to “Colleen J. Shogan: Homicide in the House”
+18 Replies to “Colleen J. Shogan: Homicide in the House”

 1. I enjoyed reading the excerpt.
 This book sounds like such an interesting and intriguing read.
 Looking forward to checking out this book.